|

 sudo raspi-config

-Once you've got your Raspberry Pi plugged in and you're logged on to its desktop, you will need to download the NoMachine package for ARMv6 which is Raspbian compatible (please consult the following article for more information about compatible packages for Pi models).
+Once you've got your Raspberry Pi plugged in and you're logged on to its desktop, you will need to download the NoMachine package compatible with your device (please consult the following article for more information about compatible packages for Pi models).
 Open up the browser and go to the NoMachine website to download:

 https://www.nomachine.com/download/linux&id=29&s=Raspberry